GigaMax13/gigamax13.github.io/_scripts/resume-short-version.md

 <h2>Work Experience - <span><em>(last 4, the full list is <a href="https://gigamax13.github.io/#work-experience" target="_blank">here</a>)</em></span></h2>

-<h3>JetBridge, <span>Remote — Senior Software Engineer</span></h3>
+<h3>JetBridge <span>Remote — Senior Software Engineer</span></h3>

 **FEB 2023 - NOV 2024**
-Built scalable web applications using React, Next.js, Python, and TypeScript.
-Utilized Docker, Docker Compose, and Dev Container to streamline development workflows, increasing efficiency by 30%.
-Employed Testing Library and Playwright for robust front-end testing, ensuring 80% test coverage and high-quality deliverables.
+Faced with the challenge of building scalable web applications, I utilized React, Next.js, Python, and TypeScript to deliver efficient and maintainable solutions.
+By integrating Docker, Docker Compose, and Dev Container, I streamlined local development workflows, improving development efficiency by 30%.
+To ensure high-quality deliverables, I implemented Testing Library and Playwright, achieving 80% test coverage.
+This experience underscored the value of leveraging modern tools to enhance both efficiency and reliability in web application development.

-<h3>ChainEngine, <span>Remote — Senior Software Engineer</span></h3>
+<h3>ChainEngine <span>Remote — Senior Software Engineer</span></h3>

 **MAY 2022 - JAN 2023**
-Developed blockchain-integrated applications using TypeScript, React, Web3.js, and NestJS, streamlining integration with ChainEngine, which reduced development time by 80%.
-Created JavaScript and Unity SDKs for game developers, enabling robust integration capabilities.
+I developed tools to streamline blockchain integration for game developers, enhancing efficiency and functionality.
+I created a JavaScript SDK using TypeScript and Rollup.js, reducing integration time by 80% and enabling seamless crypto wallet functionality for web games.
+For Unity games, I built a C# SDK that improved developer onboarding times by 80%, facilitating in-game NFT integration and player authentication.
+Additionally, I developed a console for managing NFTs and project assets, improving marketplace onboarding speed by 25%.
+Using NestJS, Redis, and Socket.io, I implemented a REST API and messaging system to enable secure player authentication and blockchain transactions, optimizing asset management and integration workflows.

-<h3>JetBridge, <span>Remote — Senior Software Engineer</span></h3>
+<h3>JetBridge <span>Remote — Senior Software Engineer</span></h3>

 **JAN 2021 - MAY 2022**
-Engineered scalable applications with Node.js, React, and Typescript.
-Implemented Docker and Docker Compose for containerization, reducing setup time by 20%.
-Managed Kubernetes for deployment orchestration and utilized Jest for testing, achieving 70% test coverage for critical components.
+I created and integrated key features to enhance platform efficiency, scalability, and user experience.
+I built video telemedicine capabilities using the Twilio SDK, reducing call wait times by 35%, and created a REST API with Express.js, Prisma, and PostgreSQL to streamline integration with external booking systems.
+I also optimized design-to-production workflows by developing CAD add-ins for real-time pricing and manufacturability analysis, increasing orders by 45%.
+Additionally, I contributed to a system migration from monolithic architecture to microservices, designing GraphQL APIs and micro frontends to improve performance and scalability while maintaining 70% test coverage.

-<h3>DBC Company, <span>Porto Alegre, Brazil — Senior Software Engineer Tech Lead</span></h3>
+<h3>DBC Company <span>Porto Alegre, Brazil — Senior Software Engineer Tech Lead</span></h3>

 **FEB 2019 - DEC 2020**
-Led development with Node.js, React, and React Native of enterprise-level applications with over 100,000 downloads and managed cloud deployments on Google Cloud Platform (GCP).
+As the sole developer in different projects, I designed and delivered multiple high-impact applications, leveraging React Native, Redux, NodeJS, Firebase, and Jest to enhance user and business workflows.
+I developed a mobile app for iOS and Android that boosted user data gathering by 200%, achieved over 100,000 downloads, and streamlined app deployments on GCP.
+I also created a punch clock system integrated with an internal social platform, eliminating HR time record update requests entirely.
+Additionally, I built a web-based SAC system with telephony integration, reducing client complaints about system performance and availability by 25%.

 ---